Gluten-Free Brown Butter Banana Bread

 Front view of gluten-free brown butter banana bread being sliced

-We’re having a bit of a moment with brown butter recipes here at Sweets & Thank You.
-(I hope you don’t mind!)
 But brown butter is the secret ingredient you didn’t know your banana bread needed.
-It imbues every bite with caramel-y, sweet, almost toffee-like flavor.
-Plus, you’ll get a rich golden color and soft texture that you’ll dream about.
+It adds SO much flavor and imbues every bite with caramel-y, sweet, almost toffee-like flavor.
+Plus, you’ll get a rich, deep golden brown color and soft texture that you’ll dream about.
+It’s like a golden ticket for upgrading classic banana bread!

-You’ll want to cut thick wedges of this gluten-free banana bread to tuck into on days when the weather turns cold, or you need to stress bake.
+You’ll want to cut thick wedges of this gluten-free brown butter banana bread to tuck into on days when the weather turns cold, or you need to stress bake.
 The process of browning the butter, and the gorgeous smell that’ll waft through the house as it bakes will melt all your cares away.

 (And it’ll reward you with the best gluten-free banana bread of your life!
 Just saying.)